gramineproject/gramine/Documentation/devel/new-syscall.rst

 3. Add new PAL Calls (optional)
 -------------------------------

-The concept of Graphene library OS is to keep the PAL interface as simple as possible.
+The concept of Gramine library OS is to keep the PAL interface as simple as possible.
 So, you should not add new PAL calls if the features can be fully implemented inside the library OS using the existing PAL calls.
 However, sometimes the OS features needed involve low-level operations inside the host OS